 With the continuing threats that face the Kingdom, Louise and Saito are compelled to work together once more.
 No longer "Louise the Zero," the young mage's newfound aptitude for Void magic gives her enough power to wipe out an entire village; however, wielding these abilities comes with its share of challenges.
 As more conflicts arise, the idea of placing honor above oneself is put into question—regardless of their answer, their only choice is to see it through until the end.

-Well, I suppose it's inevitable that Futatsuki no Kishi, being a second season of Zero no Tsukaima, will be compared to the first in one way or another, especially since it's pointless to watch one without another, but I'll try to appraise its own merits as well.
+Well, I suppose it's inevitable that Futatsuki no Kishi, being a second season of Zero no Tsukaima, will be compared to the first in one way or another, especially since it's pointless to start the series here, but I'll try to appraise its own merits as well.

 First of all, as implied by the ending of the first season, FnK is a direct continuation of the story.
 Several new characters are introduced almost immediately, and, while I don't have anything against them, I'd like to point out that they (Agnes, particularly) take up quite an amount of screen time with their own subplots, leaving less for

 the overall story.
-However, that isn't dragged out for too long, keeping overall length of a show in mind.
-What comes as a good refreshment is some noticeable advance in Saito and Louise's relationship, during which several important questions are raised and decisions made.
+However, that isn't dragged out for too long, keeping the overall length of the show in mind.
+What's particularly refreshing is the noticeable advance in Saito and Louise's relationship, during which several important questions are raised and decisions made.
 I won't elaborate to avoid spoiling.

-Animation is done on a fairly high level, although it's not anything outstanding: characters are still undetailed and talk out one side of their face when shown in side view; many scenes lack smoothness — just like previously, all in all.
+The animation is done on a fairly high level for the time, although it's not anything outstanding: characters still talk out one side of their face and all that, many scenes lack smoothness—just like in the first season, all things considered.
 Some scenes, particularly those of burning villages, are pretty nicely done.
-HD in this case is barely worth it, but on the other hand, lack of detail helps keeping the file size low (useless info for keepers).

-Sound work doesn't differ from the first season at all, most themes are the same.
-They are fine, but still nothing really outstanding, memorable, or really touching.
+The sound work borrows most themes from the first season.
+They are fine for what they are, but still come off a little generic.
 New opening and ending are somewhat enjoyable, definitely more so than those of the first season, IMO.

 Characters… First of all, the previously known Academy residents (Kirche, Tabitha, Guiche, etc.) have much less screen time.
-Not sure if it's good or not; I'd certainly like to see them some more.
-New characters are more-or-less fine, although I can't help but think that some of them are of untraditional sexual orientation or otherwise odd.
+Not sure if I like that; personally, I'd certainly like to see them some more.
+New characters are passable, if a bit queer-looking.
 Siesta is still there, being apparently dumber than previously.
-Yes, everything for the sake of fan service. *sigh*
+Yes, everything has to be sacrificed for the sake of fan service. *sigh*

-On the matter of fan service: what is particularly annoying about FnK is that the it has increased in quantity, but definitely not in quality.
-Saito's obsession over boobs might be funny, but it seems as if the screenplay writers put him in ecchi situations purposefully, without much concern for whether it makes sense in the story or not.
-You might even not notice it until the last episode, but there it will come screaming in your face regardless.
-Then again, the ending is rather ridiculous, anyway; seems like we'll have another bunch of weirdo newcomers in season 3. :D
+On the matter of fan service: what is particularly annoying about FnK is that it has increased in quantity, but definitely not in quality.
+Saito's obsession with boobs might be funny at first, but the situations the screenplay writers put him into feel way too forced.
+You might not even notice it at first, but by the last season it will come screaming in your face regardless.
+Then again, the ending is too silly, anyway.

-All in all, with the 2nd season ZnT keeps being a good addition to your collection as long as you like harem and/or fantasy comedies, with a questionable amount of hit-and-miss fan service.
-Some will laugh, some might even cry, overall I think the 2nd season is almost as enjoyable as the first, barring the certain cheesiness.
+All in all, with the 2nd season ZnT keeps being a good addition to your collection as long as you enjoy fantasy harem comedies, with a questionably high amount of hit-and-miss fan service.
+Some will laugh, some might even cry, overall I think the 2nd season is almost as enjoyable as the first, barring the certain cheesiness and an overall drop the quality of the comedy.
 However, it might leave something to be desired when it comes to the story progression, so I sincerely hope they won't drag it out for too long.
-Any further decrease in pace coupled with further increase in fan service can easily ruin the show.
+Any further decrease in pace coupled with an increase in fan service can easily ruin the show.